lilitaalute/lilitaalute/README.md

 - 👋 Hi, I’m @lilitaalute
 - I work as IT recruiter in DarbaGuru - a recruitment and consulting company.
-- I’m looking for IT specialists on job positions for Latvia based companies.
+- I’m looking for IT specialists on job positions for Baltic based companies.
 - 📫 You can reach me on email lilita@darbaguru.lv